 Bracebridge resident, Jake La Plant, 2019 summer researcher for the Windermere History Project.

 2020, Student Lisa Oversby enlarged the foundational data collected by Jake De La Plante, to further organize and coordinate architectural descriptions of the properties within the village of Windermere.
 A number of interviews done in 2019 were completed in 2020, with individuals, both local and summer residents who shared their stories of Windermere.
 2022 launch of MuskokaBuilt open Source Database, images and information, Muskoka buildings and landscapes.
 ACO Newmarket Clock Tower Development, Main Street, Newmarket

-ACO's newest branch opposed the Clock Tower development that would crowd views of the 1914 Post Office (Architect David Ewart, Chief, Ottawa Department of Public Works) and reduce Mary Anne Simpson's 1845 apothecary (the first in Canada to be operated by a woman) and two properties to the south of it on Main Street to facades.
+ACO's newest branch, led by Chair Gordon Prentice and centenarian Margaret Davis opposed the Clock Tower development that would crowd views of the 1914 Post Office (Architect David Ewart, Chief, Ottawa Department of Public Works) and reduce Mary Anne Simpson's 1845 apothecary (the first in Canada to be operated by a woman) and two properties to the south of it on Main Street to facades.